Mianlex/Jupyter-Notebook-Lab-Anaconda/Readme.md

 c.ServerApp.root_dir = '/ceph/hpc/data/r2020235596-users/mianle/test'
 c.ServerApp.open_browser = False
 ```
+The previous ase and jupyter environment settings only need to be done once.

 ### Now it is time to launch Jupyter Notebook/Lab:
+Here is the bash script lanuchJupyter1.sh:
 ```
 #!/bin/bash
 # Get the hostname